CORONAVIRUS / COVID-19 UPDATES

 Majlis: Middle East Discussion Group

-Undergraduate and graduate students are invited to participate in Majlis, a weekly informal discussion group on the Middle East.
+Undergraduate and graduate students are invited to participate in Majlis, a biweekly informal discussion group on the Middle East.
 Discussion is open to anyone interested in the Middle East and North Africa.
-The group will meet on Wednesdays during the Fall 2020 semester from noon to 1:00 p.m. via Microsoft Teams.
+The group will meet on the following Wednesdays during the Fall 2020 semester from noon to 1:00 p.m. via Microsoft Teams: